ic-Solutions/advantage-seniors/_pages/carehome.md

 ---
 layout: default
 title: Senior Geriatric Care Facility
 description: "Home is the first and the best option for the elders and we call it 'ageing in place'!
-However, many a time, home fails to extend the support systems needed for adequate care giving during infirmity.
-As the age advances and when the health diminishes the care interventions get intensifies, and mostly many chronic health conditions may demand more professional care.
-This is when the institutionalized care comes as a probable option."
+However, many as time, home fails to extend the support systems needed for adequate care giving during infirmity.
+Advantage Seniors is known for elder care services in bangalore.
+Contact us for home care or care homes."
 image: /images/servicebg.jpg
 permalink: /carehome/
 redirect_from: /carehome.html